-Managers like mobile data collection systems because they can be utilized proactively.
+Managers like mobile barcoding systems because they can be utilized proactively.
 Financial projections are created and real-time data collection informs supervisors if the process change is proceeding according to cost estimates and schedules.
 A system that is integrated throughout the entire business means employees are provided with the new operation standards, and they can report any problems with the changeover.

 Using a mobile data collection software system offering complete company visibility will allow a food manufacturer to monitor and adjust operations and report compliance to government agencies.